isaacarroyov/crime_analysis_mx2017/README.md

 ## Description
 During the elective course of "Data Science" taught by Prof. Enrique Camacho in the Faculty of Engineering UADY, we performed a task to understand and practice an unsupervised learning algorithm and the selection of optimal number of clusters with the help of the Elbow Method.
 In this repository we go a little deeper than usual in class and compare it against another algorithm for selecting the optimal number of clusters called the Silhouette Method.

+## Medium
+The analysis and procedure are documented in the _Jupyter Notebook_ named **ClusterAnalysis_CrimesMexico2017_en.ipynb** and in the following Medium's article:

 ## Software Requirements:
 * Python + 3.7